NLisicin/coinsquare-docs/docs/quick-trade.md

     The quote will show you how much of the desired currency you will receive as well as the price you are buying at.

-6. Click the blue **MAKE THIS TRADE** button to complete your order, or select **Make another trade** below if you no longer wish to complete this trade.
+6. Click the blue **MAKE THIS TRADE** button to complete your order, or select **Make Another Trade** below if you no longer wish to complete this trade.

    <img src="https://cdn0.iconfinder.com/data/icons/zondicons/20/exclamation-outline-512.png" alt="Info Icon" width="24px"> Note: Clicking **MAKE THIS TRADE** will finalize the trade and influence your account balance.